-In order to sponsor an alien for a non-immigrant visa, an immigrant visa, or a green card through marriage, you will need to meet certain income requirements.
-The government wants to make sure the alien doesn’t have a high likelihood of becoming a ward of the state.
+In order to sponsor a foreign national for a non-immigrant visa, an immigrant visa, or a green card through marriage, you will need to meet certain income requirements.
+The government wants to make sure the foreign national doesn’t have a high likelihood of becoming a “public charge”.
 The income amount determined is based on several factors but the most important one is that you meet a certain percentage of the poverty line – 100% or 125%, depending on which petition you are filing.
 However, there are two alternatives that will help you meet the requirement that don’t depend on your income.
 Assets or joint sponsors.

 We’ve built a handy visa income requirement calculator to quickly determine how much you should earn to qualify.

 If you are sponsoring a spouse or other family member for an immigrant visa or adjustment of status through marriage, you will need to meet 125% of the poverty guideline when filling out the Affidavit of Support, Form I-864.
 Again, check our visa income requirement calculator for an exact income amount you’ll need to meet.

 If your income doesn’t match up, but have enough assets, you may be able to use them to qualify but this varies depending on if you’re a U.S. citizen, a green card holder, or a joint sponsor.
 For U.S. citizens, qualified assets up to at least three times your income might qualify.
 For example, if your income requirement is $20,000, you will need $60,000 in verifiable assets to use them in place of income.
 This rule is different for green card holders and joint sponsors, who require five times the assets to income.
 In the example above, if the sponsor is a green card holder or a joint sponsor, they would need $100,000 of assets in lieu of a $20,000 income.